Back to Blog

 Quick Answer

 First-trimester anxiety is extremely common, especially after prior pregnancy loss.
-Evidence-based approaches include scheduled worry time, limiting symptom-checking, maintaining routine activity, and — for persistent anxiety — talking therapy or medication.
-Using a risk calculator can help some people contextualize their worry; for others, a single reassurance scan at 7–8 weeks is more grounding.
+Evidence-based approaches include scheduled worry time, limiting symptom-checking, maintaining routine activity, and talking therapy or medication for persistent cases.
+Using a risk calculator can help about 1 in 3 people contextualize their worry; for the rest, a single reassurance scan at 7–8 weeks is more grounding.

-For many people, the first trimester is not experienced with joy and anticipation.
-It is experienced with terror.
+First trimester anxiety is, for an estimated 30–40% of pregnant people, the defining experience of the early weeks.
+Instead of joy and anticipation, managing anxiety becomes the main daily task.
 Every twinge, every trip to the bathroom, every morning without nausea triggers a spiral.
-This is especially true for people who have previously lost a pregnancy.
+The rate is higher still for people who have previously lost a pregnancy.

 Pregnancy-related anxiety is not a character flaw.
 It is a rational response to a situation where something important and fragile is happening, where you have very little control, and where uncertainty is unavoidable.
 What you can control is how you relate to that uncertainty.